glu16/2800-202310-BBY01/README.md

 npm install
 ```

-- While in the \client folder run this in the Command Promt or Terminal.
+- While still in the \client folder run this in the Command Promt or Terminal.
 The page should open automatically.

 ```sh
 npm start